 The FAA will require that these pilots rely on bifocals, progressive lenses, or half-cut reading lenses.

-In some instances, pilots and air traffic controllers with cataracts and an inability to correct their vision to a 20/20 may attain recertification for flying after they undergo a surgical or artificial intraocular lens procedure.
+In some instances, pilots and air traffic controllers with cataracts and an inability to correct their vision to a 20/20 may renew their FAA medical certificate after they undergo eye surgery or an artificial intraocular lens procedure.